covert-coder/FavListApp/README.md

 its retrieval.
 The use of the Adapter and Adapter Manager compartmentalizes tasks and increases the modularity of the app design thereby isolating data handling from the MainActivity.
-RecyclerViews reduce resource allocation while running the app since only the active views are loaded and more are loaded on-demand through scrolling.
+RecyclerViews reduce resource allocation while running the app since only the active views are loaded and more are only loaded on-demand through user scrolling.